kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Player-Customization.md

 ## Predefined Skin Selection

-The Kaltura Player has two available skins:
+The Kaltura Web Video Player has two available skins:

 * The "kdark" default skin
 * The "ott", which is a custom skin for OTT products.